tlhc/RaspiCam/README.md

 ###!!still under development...

-    depends on libvlc: libvlc may support Qt5 as well, but on my ubuntu, many software depends on libGuiQt4 so I tend not to remove libGuiQt4 or modify $PATH(may have effect) so if you want use Qt5 with libvlc , just do it . ^V^
+    depends on libvlc: libvlc may support Qt5 as well, but on my ubuntu, many software depends on libGuiQt4.so I tend not to remove libGuiQt4 or modify $PATH(may have effect) so if you want use Qt5 with libvlc , just do it . ^V^

 ###Server: